- CCTV Video Analytics & AI

 Security requirements in the education sector can be overlooked, but recent statistics have shown schools are increasingly being targeted.
 The State of Ransomware 2021 report highlighted schools as the second most targeted industry after the government.

 When it comes to the safety and security of your academic facility, it’s extremely important that you have taken the necessary measures to protect your systems.
-Whether you're installing CCTV cameras or a full access control solution, ensuring your students and staff alike are protected from data breaches is crucial.
+Whether you're installing CCTV cameras or a full access control solution, ensuring your staff and pupils alike are protected from data breaches is crucial.

 With more than 20 years experience in security, we are on hand to install CCTV at your site and create effective security measures within your school.
 We understand the importance a robust security system plays in keeping your students and staff safe, and are on-hand to support you in creating a safer learning environment for students.